 My recently acquired Miranda Sensorex has a few of issues which I need to put right including re-greasing the lens and some general clean up and lubrication but the first issue I wanted to address was the muck and dirt on the focusing screen.
-I wanted to look at this first because it was really bad and made trying to focus a difficult task.
+I wanted to look at this first because it was really bad and made trying to focus a difficult task so this post covers the process I used to clean the Miranda Sensorex Focus screen.

 First I loosened and removed the six screws which hold the retaining piece down.
 As these were undone, the piece pushes up because there is a W shaped spring sitting behind it to keep the top element away from the meter needle, so be careful not to let it spring up and send pieces flying.